-The Using Data Length field has three meanings relating to the following:
+USING-data-length is a four-byte field that has three meanings, relating to the following:

 - Contents of the request string